UPDATE: 26TEN Communities: Local literacy for work and life applications are now open!

 - Enable 26TEN Communities to achieve sustainable change through long-term funding, moving to a local approach over a greater number of years.

 How will the 26TEN Communities Program work?

 The 26TEN Communities Program is based on the previous 26TEN Communities grants program, but will be more directly focussed on activities to raise literacy and numeracy skills and will be funded for longer.
-Funding has been increased from $50 000 a year to $145 000 to cover the cost of more targeted activities and a 26TEN Community Coordinator.
+Funding has been increased to cover the cost of more targeted activities and a 26TEN Community Coordinator.

 The Tasmanian Government will fund and administer the program through 26TEN.
 Funding will support community literacy and numeracy activity with the help of a local 26TEN Community Coordinator.
 The 26TEN Team will manage the 26TEN Communities Program application process and will also provide support and guidance to each community as required.
 26TEN Coalition members will encourage and mentor participants in the Program.